MicrosoftDocs/win32/desktop-src/properties/props-system-namespaceclsid.md

 ---
-Description: The CLSID of the name space extension for an item, the object that implements IShellFolder for this item. ms.assetid: 8937f625-d649-40fb-bc8a-5d1103095efa
+description: The CLSID of the name space extension for an item, the object that implements IShellFolder for this item. ms.assetid: 8937f625-d649-40fb-bc8a-5d1103095efa
 title: System.NamespaceCLSID
 ms.topic: article